Jonathan Daniels

 Jonathan Myrick Daniels (March 20, 1939 – August 20, 1965) was an Episcopal seminarian and civil rights activist.
-In 1965, he was killed by a special county deputy, Tom Coleman, who was a construction worker, in Hayneville, Alabama, while in the act of shielding 17-year-old Ruby Sales.
+In 1965, he was killed by Tom Coleman, a highway worker and part-time deputy sheriff, in Hayneville, Alabama, while in the act of shielding 17-year-old Ruby Sales from a racist attack.
 He saved the life of the young Black civil rights activist.
 They were both working in the nonviolent civil rights movement in Lowndes County to integrate public places and register Black voters after passage of the Voting Rights Act that summer.
 Daniels' death generated further support for the civil rights movement.

 In 1991, Daniels was designated as a martyr in the Episcopal church, and is recognized annually in its calendar.

 Background

 Born in Keene, New Hampshire, Jonathan Myrick Daniels was the son of Phillip Brock Daniels, a physician and Congregationalist, and his wife Constance Weaver.
 Daniels considered a career in the ministry as early as high school and joined the Episcopal Church as a young man.
 He attended local schools before graduating from the Virginia Military Institute.
 He began to question his religious faith during his sophomore year, possibly because his father died and his sister Emily suffered an extended illness at the same time.
 He graduated as valedictorian of his class.

 In the fall of 1961, Daniels entered Harvard University to study English literature.
 In the spring of 1962, during an Easter service at the Church of the Advent in Boston, Daniels felt a renewed conviction that he was being called to serve God.
 Soon after, he decided to pursue ordination.
 After a working out of family financial problems, he applied and was accepted to the Episcopal Theological School in Cambridge, Massachusetts, starting his studies in 1963 and expecting to graduate in 1966.